caiguanhao/ossenc/README.md

 # ossenc

-Upload and download encrypted files to Aliyun OSS.
+Upload, download, list and delete encrypted files on Aliyun OSS.
+Files are compressed using zlib, encrypted using aes-256-ofb.

 ```
 go get -v -u github.com/caiguanhao/ossenc
 ```

-If you want to enable the remote file deletion (-D option):
+By default, remote file deletion function (the -D option) is not included, to enable it, you must build with `delete` tag:

 ```
 go get -v -u -tags delete github.com/caiguanhao/ossenc